smarie/pytest-patterns/docs/examples/data_science_benchmark/index.md

 ### a- Research

 Most experimental data science papers nowadays include **results tables** at the end of the paper, where typically there is one entry per dataset per configuration to try (parameters).
-To produce these tables, we/our interns/our PhD students spend a significant amount of coding and debugging time that could be devoted to more interesting matters (such as focusing on improving the core algorithm itself).
+To produce these tables, we collectively spend a significant amount of coding and debugging time that could be devoted to more interesting matters (such as focusing on improving the core algorithms).

 ### b- Industry